SwiftERM Hyper-personalisation for ecommerce email marketing

 5. Drunk Elephant

 Drunk Elephant, a colourful skincare beauty brand, came to be when its founder Tiffany Masterson was struggling to find a solution for her sensitive skin.
-Her search led her to identifying the Suspicious 6 – now a trademarked elimination philosophy – consisting of a list of six ingredients they believe are at the root of most skin issues.
-Drunk Elephant is committed to not use problematic ingredients, using instead only biocompatible ones.
+Her search led her to identify the Suspicious 6 – now a trademarked elimination philosophy – consisting of a list of six ingredients they believe are at the root of most skin issues.
+Drunk Elephant is committed to not using problematic ingredients, using instead only biocompatible ones.

 Why they’re winning

 A brand with an authentic story: a consumer looking for the best product for herself and ends up creating and now selling that product.
-Drunk Elephant is a true customer-focused company with a strong personality – serious skincare but a friendly, fun brand.
+Drunk Elephant is a truly customer-focused company with a strong personality – serious skincare but a friendly, fun brand.

 Drunk Elephant is known for choosing not to use influencers or paid endorsements for advertising their products.
 Instead, their customers are their biggest advocates.
 Drunk Elephants focuses on sharing real customer photos and reviews across their social channels.